 POWs (prisoners of war) who escaped into the jungle were sometimes known to find that they were traveling in circles.
 Sometimes (as in the case of a POW) traveling in a circle is the last thing that you want to do in a survival situation.
 Learning how to find your way without a compass can be a life saver.

 Discover News writes: "The results, published today in the journal Current Biology, showed that no matter how hard people tried to walk in a straight line, they often ended up going in circles without ever realizing that they were crossing their own paths.
 But there was a twist.
 Circular walking befell only the four forest walkers who had to walk in overcast conditions and the one desert walker who walked at night after the moon had set.
 Those who could see the sun or moon managed to travel fairly straight.
 Previous studies have shown that bees, pigeons and a variety of other animals move in tight circles when orienting cues like the sun are missing.
-The new study suggests that, whether we're conscious of what we're doing or not, people are tuned into those types of environmental signals, too."

 But there was a twist.